alantelles/horse-auto-reload/README.md

 Download the latest release and include the source path with **Project > Project options > Compiler options > Paths > Other unit files**.

 *NOTE: This procedure refers to Lazarus.
-Middleware not tested with Delphi*
+Middleware not tested with Delphi* *NOTE: This middleware is tested with Horse 2.0.14 release*

 ## ✔️ Compatibility
 This middleware is compatible with projects developed in: